 Mount Gibraltar at 863 metres is a collapsed volcanic core composed of very hard rock called Mount Gibraltar Trachyte or micro-syenite.
 150 million years ago it pushed through the Hawkesbury Sandstone to form a high mountain now largely eroded away by wind and water.
 Mount Gibraltar is the highest point between the Illawarra Coast and the Great Dividing Range.
 It offers a range of short walks, with duration times of between 10 and 25 minutes.
 Numerous lookouts are accessible from Mount Gibraltar.
 All native plants, animals, rocks and timber are protected.

-Mount Gibraltar is located in Bowral and maps are available from the Visitors Information Centre, Mittagong.
+Mount Gibraltar is located in Bowral and maps are available from the Southern Highlands Welcome Centre (Information Centre), Mittagong.